 If Fair Trading cannot get the parties to agree to a resolution, either party may lodge a claim with NCAT.

-Learn more about this free service and whether Fair Trading can look into your matter on the Residential tenancy complaint service page on the Fair Trading website or call our 13 32 20 hotline with your tenancy questions.
+Learn more about this free service and whether Fair Trading can look into your matter on the Residential tenancy and real estate complaint service page or call our 13 32 20 hotline with your tenancy questions.